 Continuing education is an activity that develops, maintains or builds the knowledge, skills and professional acumen of a nurse, physician or other practitioner.
-The importance of continuing education for healthcare professionals includes both meeting standard requirements set by governments, individual facilities and licensing boards and additional professional development.
+The importance of continuing education for healthcare professionals includes both meeting standard requirements set by governments, individual facilities and licensing boards, plus any elective professional development.

 Types of CME

-Another type consists of standard healthcare policies such as emergency protocols in the event of a power outage or fire.
+Another type of CME consists of standard healthcare policies such as emergency protocols in the event of a power outage or fire.
 These are set at the facility level.
-The third type is set at the state or federal level, requiring practitioners to remain up-to-date on critical protocols like COVID-19 safety protocols and OSHA incident-reporting guidelines.
+The third type is set at the state or federal level, requiring practitioners to remain up-to-date on critical protocols like COVID-19 safety and OSHA incident-reporting guidelines.
 Running afoul of these requirements can result in major consequences for healthcare organizations, their administrations, patients and employees.

 Why CME Matters

 Learners engage with CME for a variety of reasons.
 These motivations can be used to design better methods for delivering and retaining CME courses.
 Ambitious health practitioners will use CME as a means to build their resumes and develop in-demand skills.
 Busy health professionals will benefit from flexible CME schedules or courses available on-demand.
 CME can boost employee confidence by reinforcing previously learned skills and providing timely feedback can improve performance metrics.

 Nearly all practitioners want to be reliable members of a workplace and a trusted source of information for their colleagues.
 These motivations can be better incorporated into a CME regime by creating multiple avenues for earning credentials.
 CME Seminars does this by providing a variety of online and live training options.